Professor David Popalisky received a Hackworth Grant to support his dance project about the wrongfully convicted, "Barred From Life."

 Hackworth Grant Application

-Faculty, adjunct faculty, and staff at Santa Clara University are invited to apply for grants to support research in applied ethics funded by an endowment from Michael and Joan Hackworth to the Markkula Center for Applied Ethics.
+Faculty (of all ranks) and staff at Santa Clara University are invited to apply for grants to support research in applied ethics funded by an endowment from Michael and Joan Hackworth to the Markkula Center for Applied Ethics.

 Grants will be made to support research which results in the publication of an article, part of a book, or specific piece of teaching material such as a case, or which results in a new module or course in applied ethics.
 Projects must have substantial ethical content.
 Applications are encouraged from scholars in all fields.

 Applications should make explicit the ethical aspect of the project.
 For example, within philosophy, a study may clarify key ethical values or theories at stake in an important ethical debate.
 Within sociology, a study may categorize assumptions about ethical values that are influential in understanding a particular social problem.
 Or, a teaching project may integrate ethical concepts into a course.
-If you have questions about clarifying the ethical aspect of a project, please contact Brian Green, assistant director of campus ethics, at email@example.com or 554-7890.
+If you have questions about clarifying the ethical aspect of a project, please contact Brian Green, director of technology ethics, at firstname.lastname@example.org or 554-7890.

 Applications should also, where relevant, include documentation of sources.